anthonyvitale/jupiter/README.md

 Very much a work in progress...

 Jupiter is a collection of software for my skycam project.
-For now it'll run on a Raspberry Pi and upload photo/video to DigitalOcean via their blob storage, Spaces (which uses AWS S3...).
+It will run on a Raspberry Pi and upload photo/video to DigitalOcean via their blob storage solution, Spaces.

 ## Moneta
 Moneta is the name of the DigitalOcean Spaces bucket and it will hold all photos taken by the skycam as well as any